lando/lando/docs/guides/lando-with-vscode.md

 We placed it inside `.vscode/` folder simply because we find it convenient.

-Add your custom XDebug settings.
+Add your custom XDebug settings, which will vary slightly depending on which version of PHP and xdebug you're using.

+**PHP 7.2+ uses xdebug 3** and needs `config:` under `services:` as follow:

 ```ini
 [PHP]